syndesisio/syndesis.io/content/docs/cli.md

 two groups:

-  - **Build steps** are performed to build the release and create the artefacts.
-Also during the build Maven artefacts are uploaded to the staging area for publishing to Maven central
+  - **Build steps** are performed to build the release and create the artifacts.
+Also during the build Maven artifacts are uploaded to the staging area for publishing to Maven central

   - **Persist steps** are then used for releasing objects, pushing